cybergarage/foreman-doc/dsl.md

 ## Command Line Tool

-`foreman-py` is a client package for Foreman, and it has a command line tool, [`fql`](./doc/fql.md), which can execute the domain specific language of Foreman, [Foremqn Query Language](https://github.com/cybergarage/foreman-doc/blob/master/dsl.md), easily.
+`foreman-py` is a client package for Foreman, and it has a command line tool, [`fql`](./doc/fql.md), which can execute FQL easily.
 Please check the following document to know the tool in more detail.

 - [`foreman-py`](https://github.com/cybergarage/foreman-py)
   - [fql - The Foreman Command Line Tool](https://github.com/cybergarage/foreman-py/blob/master/doc/fql.md)